Drumming superstar Sheila E. gifts drum kit to Fresno band who lost everything

-FRESNO, California (KSEE) — A Fresno band got a lucky break after thieves stole all of their equipment last weekend.
+FRESNO, California (KGPE) — A Fresno band got a lucky break after thieves stole all of their equipment last weekend.
 All thanks to the generosity of a celebrity musician.

 Valkyrie Missile’s rehearsal space was empty Sunday, after someone stole a band member’s car and U-Haul trailer in Santa Ana.
 Inside of the trailer was all of their equipment needed to perform.